 Mary is a graduate from the University of New Hampshire at Manchester’s American Sign Language/English interpreting program.
 As an ABA technician through our Education and Resource Center, Mary has worked 1:1 in the elementary school remote setting and in the middle school setting.

 Hannah Neild is one of the Teachers of the Deaf working with NDHHS.
 She was raised and Litchfield, New Hampshire.
 As a hard of hearing student growing up in NH, Hannah’s Teachers of the Deaf had a significant impact on her experience and growth into who she is today.
 This served as her inspiration to continue her education and pursue a career as a Teacher of the Deaf.
 She is a graduate of Gallaudet University, the nation’s only advanced education institution for the deaf and hard of hearing with a Bachelor of Arts in Early Childhood Education and Master of Arts in Deaf Education.

 While at Gallaudet, she was a three-sport academic all-American athlete in soccer, basketball and softball as well as a member of Gallaudet’s honors program.
 Prior to joining NDHHS, she worked as a Teacher of the Deaf in a site-based program in northern Virginia.
 She is excited to return home to NH and partner with NDHHS to give back to the deaf and hard of hearing students in our schools.

-Communication Technology Specialist
+Relay New Hampshire and Communication Technology Specialist

 Accountant / HR